 M.A.
-History Course structure & Syllabus Students must secure minimum 72 credits for the award of the degree
+HISTORY (Five year IntegratedProgramme) Course structure & Syllabus (2020-2021onwards)

-Students are free to choose any course offered by other departments as soft core during a particular semester and advised to seek the help of concerned faculty advisor to choose the soft core course.
+Students must secure minimum 192 credits for the award of the degree.
+Students are free to choose any course offered by other departments as soft core during aparticular semester.
+They can contact the concerned faculty advisor who will help to choose therequired soft core courses.